 Read more in the latest ACAPS Humanitarian Access Overview.

 Food security: Food security is deteriorating, particularly in northern and central Somalia, where dry conditions persist.
-Despite an above-average rainfall in October-December 2019 resulting in above-average cereal crop and livestock production and disrupting livelihoods.
-Approximately 2.2 million people are now estimated to be in Crisis (IPC Phase 3) and Emergency (IPC Phase 4) between April and June 2020.
+Despite an above-average rainfall in October-December 2019 resulting in above-average cereal crop and livestock production, 2.1 million people are estimated to be in Crisis (IPC Phase 3) and Emergency (IPC Phase 4) between April and June 2020.
 New locusts swarms are developing and building up at the onset of the Gu planting season, and risk destroying farmers’ newly planted crops.?

 Information Gaps and Needs

 - There are significant information gaps about the number of people in need and the severity of their needs.
-People in need and severity is currently based upon IPC phases (including updated figures as a result of the ongoing drought).
-See HNO Annex 1 for more information.?
+People in need and severity is currently based upon IPC phases (including updated figures as a result of the ongoing food insecurity).